What are we doing here?

-I am currently in my third and final year of study at the Toronto Institute for Relational Psychotherapy (TIRP), which is recognized by the College of Registered Psychotherapists of Ontario (CRPO).
+I completed my training at the Toronto Institute for Relational Psychotherapy (TIRP), a program that is officially recognized by the College of Registered Psychotherapists of Ontario (CRPO).

-I have been practicing as a student therapist under the guidance of licensed supervisors since 2020.
+I have been practising as a student therapist under the guidance of licensed supervisors since 2020.

 I received my BA from the Simone de Beauvoir Institute for Women's Studies at Concordia University in Montréal.
 This education, and my own lived experience, have informed the anti-oppressive and de-colonial understandings that shape the structure and content of my approach to therapy.